Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Experiments

 \subsection{Performance Comparison}

 First, we compare all approaches and OPT on small datasets sampled from \textit{Amazon} with 100 users.
-Fig.~\ref{Fig:opt_b} shows the importance-aware influence under different budgets. \algo\ has the closest performance to OPT, and outperforms BundleGRD, HAG, and PS, because TMI of \algo\ carefully selects influential nominees by MCP, and DRE of \algo\ then prioritizes nominees based on dynamic perceptions of item relationships.
-In contrast, the baselines neglect the changes in item relationships and cannot promote items beneficial to each other over time.
-Fig.~\ref{Fig:opt_T} compares the importance-aware influence under various numbers of promotions. \algo\ creates a larger influence spread as $T$ increases because TMI avoids promoting substitutable items to the same users in near promotions, and TDSI finds the promotional timings by carefully evaluating the subsequent adoptions.
-All baselines do not evaluate the item impact propagation to achieve a larger influence spread as $T$ grows even a sophisticated algorithm based on CR-Greedy \cite{sun2018multi} is employed to schedule promotions at different timings.
+Fig.~\ref{Fig:opt_b} shows the \opt{full}{importance-aware }influence under different budgets. \opt{short}{\salgo}\opt{full}{\algo} has the closest performance to OPT, and outperforms BGRD, HAG, PS, and DRHGA, because TMI of \opt{short}{\salgo}\opt{full}{\algo} carefully selects influential nominees by MCP, and DRE of \opt{short}{\salgo}\opt{full}{\algo} then prioritizes nominees based on dynamic perceptions of item relationships.
+In contrast, the baselines neglect the changes in item relationships and do not promote items beneficial to each other over time.
+Fig.~\ref{Fig:opt_T} compares the \opt{full}{importance-aware }influence under various numbers of promotions. \opt{short}{\salgo}\opt{full}{\algo} creates a larger influence spread as $T$ increases because TMI avoids promoting substitutable items to the same users in near promotions\opt{short}{.}\opt{full}{, and TDSI finds the promotional timings by carefully evaluating the subsequent adoptions.} All baselines do not incorporate the item impact propagation to achieve a larger influence spread as $T$ grows even a sophisticated algorithm based on CR-Greedy \cite{sun2018multi} is employed to schedule promotions at different timings.